What is the Problem? Need to eliminate barriers to cross-border electronic services

-eID technologies and trust services (including eSignatures) are essential for online transactions.
+eID technologies and trust services (including eSignatures) are essential for all kinds of online transactions.
 However, barriers to cross-border secure electronic services exist and need to be eliminated in order to enable citizens and business to fully benefit from the digital single market.

 Why is the EU action required?
 Open the door to new business opportunities